KWillets/filesort/README.md

 algorithm suited to long strings.
 Since it avoids reading past the distinguishing prefix of each file, it will outperform hashing on many filesets.

+While sorting, it determines the longest common prefix (LCP) of each file vs. its predecessor.
+If this prefix is the entire file, it is a duplicate.

 ## Usage